Retrial Motion Hearings 2014-15

 Arguing for the defense: Appellate attorney Rosemary C. Scapicchio

-Arguing for the Comm. of Massachusetts: Assistant District Attorneys Paul B. Linn and Edmond J. Zabin
+Arguing for the Commonwealth of Massachusetts: Assistant District Attorneys Paul B. Linn and Edmond J. Zabin

 Sean Ellis retrial motion gains momentum: Evidentiary hearing set to begin August 25